Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 // Flink automatically creates a local mini-cluster

-Docker Compose for Local Flink + Kafka
+Docker Compose for Local Flink and Kafka

 # docker-compose.yml